koin4dapp/koin4kontrak/README.md

 ```

 <h3>Possibility of Attack</h3>
-KOIN token is player to player community DApp, so that we must make sure that 3SDRNG is secure from attacker can cause loss to all KOIN token holder.
-The key of target attack is in the 3 seeds.
+KOIN token is player to player community DApp, so that we must make sure that 3SDRNG is secure from the attacker can cause loss to all KOIN token holder.
+The key of target attack is in the three seeds.
 Actually there are no way to attack 3SDRNG from outside the blockchain using RPC API call.

 The advanced attackers can try to make smart contract in order to attack our DApp.
 Their smart contract will can calculate our blockchain seed using tapos_block_prefix() and tapos_block_num(), but must make sure that the time between the attacker smart contract and transaction initialed by the smart contract must be run on the same block, otherwise the two numbers will be changed and the result is different.
 The code snipped: